Prepared by Mawlana Dr. Mateen A. Khan MD and Dr. Ramzan Judge, PharmD

 Introduction

 Heparin is a naturally occurring anticoagulant indicated for the prevention and treatment of thrombotic events such as deep venous thrombosis (DVT), pulmonary embolism (PE), acute coronary syndrome (ACS), and atrial fibrillation.
-It binds antithrombin to inactivate thrombin leading to decreased fibrin.
+It binds antithrombin to inactivate thrombin, leading to decreased fibrin.
 Thus, it prevents the formation of clots and prolongs clotting time.
 It is commonly used in medical settings as two formulations, unfractionated and low molecular weight heparin (LMWH).
 Unfractionated heparin is available in intravenous and subcutaneous formulations.
 LMWH’s (enoxaparin and dalteparin) are available only in a subcutaneous formulation.
-Medical contraindications to heparin include patients with active bleeding, patients unable to have routine aPTT monitoring, or patients with a history of heparin-induced thrombocytopenia.[i]
+Medical contraindications to heparin include patients with active bleeding, patients unable to have routine aPTT monitoring, allergic reactions to heparin, or patients with a history of heparin-induced thrombocytopenia.[i]

-Shar`ī Assessment
+Sharʻī Assessment

 Allah, the Exalted, states: